gregnz/stocks/NTNX.md

 * Gross margins was 67% up (7.7%) from 62%
 * CapExp was 14.10m up (0.5%) from 14.03m

+Cash flow is pretty up and down (tending down!), but not huge amounts.
+Nutanix are losing money, and there doesn't really seem to be any indication that they'll stop anytime soon.

 ### Last reported quarter ranges min, max [last]

 * Trading range between Sep 01, 2017 - Mar 31, 2018 was 22.85 to 54.66 [49.11]